 To truly make the most of your Walt Disney World® vacation, it helps to do your research and plan ahead.
-Let Tripster be your guide and prepare you with the necessary tips and tricks to make the most of your Disney experience.
+Let Tripster be your guide and prepare you with the necessary tips and tricks to make the most of your Disney World experience.

 The best thing about a Disney World vacation, besides getting to meet your favorite character for breakfast, is that it is entirely customizable.
 Disney World is huge, located just outside of Orlando, FL.
 This sprawling theme park metropolis consists of four separate theme parks: